YyzHarry/SubpopBench/README.md

 ### Model Selection Criteria

-We systematically investigate whether attribute is known in both (1) _training set_ and (2) _validation set_,
+We highlight the impact of whether attribute is known in both (1) _training set_ and (2) _validation set_,
-where the former case is specified by argument `--train_attr` in [`train.py`](./subpopbench/train.py), while the latter case is specified by [model selection criteria](./subpopbench/learning/model_selection.py).
+where the former case is specified by argument `--train_attr` in [`train.py`](./subpopbench/train.py), and the latter case is specified by [model selection criteria](./subpopbench/learning/model_selection.py).
-There are many [currently available model selection criteria](./subpopbench/dataset/datasets.py) using different metrics defined above; we highlight a few important ones:
+We highlight a few important selection criteria:

 * `OracleWorstAcc`: Picks the best test-set worst-group accuracy (oracle)
 * `ValWorstAccAttributeYes`: Picks the best validation-set worst-group accuracy (attributes _known_ in validation set)